UMASIVAKUMAR14/Sorry-Board-Game/README.md

 # Sorry-Board-Game
-The classic board game "Sorry!" coded in java.
+The classic board game "Sorry!"
+Made using Java.
+Opens a new window to the game.